 Rather than simply introducing a new character – or creating a storyline that involves a dramatic transformation – producers expect us to accept this change.
 Without giving us a reason for it.

-Although I love a good surprise, there are some changes I’d like to be informed of.
-Take my hair loss shampoo, for instance: Nioxin System 6.
-It’s something I thought I knew pretty well… until it changed, without me having a clue.
-Which means I don’t know whether or not to trust the Nioxin System 6 reviews I’ve read before.
-But more on that soon.
+Although I love surprises, there are some changes I’d like to be informed of.
+Take my hair growth shampoo, for instance: Nioxin System 6.
+Which I thought I knew… until it changed overnight.
+Now I don’t know whether or not to trust the Nioxin System 6 reviews I’ve read before – so I’m writing this to set the record straight.

 Emma’s ‘not a doctor’ disclaimer